 Individuals also have the right of access to information about themselves under the Data Protection Act 2018.

-Section 19 of the Freedom of Information Act 2003 requires every public authority to adopt and maintain a Publication Scheme, which has been approved by the Information Commissioner and to publish information in accordance with that Scheme.
-The Information Commissioner has issued a Model Publication Scheme to be adopted by all public authorities with effect from 1 January 2009.
+Section 19 of the Freedom of Information Act 2000 requires every public authority to adopt and maintain a Publication Scheme, which has been approved by the Information Commissioner and to publish information in accordance with that Scheme.
+The Information Commissioner has issued a Model Publication Scheme to be adopted by all public authorities.

 Ashfield District Council has based its Publication Scheme on the Model Publication issued by the Information Commission which provides seven classes of information: